daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

         quickcheck(prop as fn(u32) -> bool);
     }

-Sometimes the property to test is not valid for some test arguments, i.e. the property is useful to verify but there certain combinations of probabilistically generated inputs that should be excluded.
+Sometimes the property to test is not valid on some test arguments, i.e. the property is useful to verify but there are certain combinations of probabilistically generated inputs that should be excluded.

-The Rust QuickCheck library supports this with the ``TestResult`` type.
+The Rust QuickCheck library supports this with ``TestResult``.
 Suppose that instead of writing the ``double`` test property correctly, we wanted to just exclude the failing cases instead.
-This might be a practical thing to do in a real scenario.
-To do this, we rewrite the test as follows:
+This might be a practical thing to do in a real scenario and we can rewrite the test as follows:

 .. sourcecode:: rust